|Program||Bachelor of Science in Food, Nutrition, and Health|

 |Major||Food, Nutrition, and Health|

-Valerie Leung is a third-year undergraduate student in the Food, Nutrition and Health program.
+Valerie Leung is a fourth-year undergraduate student in the Food, Nutrition and Health program.
 She is also a LFS Senior Orientation Leader, busy working with the team of over 40 Orientation Leaders to plan the fun activities that welcome new LFS students on Imagine Day!
 Learn more about all the exciting welcome events and activities you can look forward to here.